SmartTokenLabs/interview-tests/advanced-chrome-ext-developer/README.md

 ## Part 3 (fully optional - based on your time):

 - When the chrome extension is open, show it’s up to date Rinkeby balance (or another balance of choice)
+- Create a signing/message process to check owership of the wallet address (ethers.js or web3.js)
 - Further demonstrate features available with Chrome extensions (alarms, storage, history, security)